ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

         }
         ```

-        > In theory, an RP may be authorized with multiple providers; hence, it may be beneficial to allow the caller of the authorization method to handle the authorization response (differently for different OPs) via the completion handler.
+        > In theory, an app may be authorized with multiple providers; hence, it may be beneficial to allow the caller of the authorization method to handle the authorization response (differently for different OPs) via the completion handler.

     0. <a id="simple-app-state"></a>Maintaining authorization state